ChainSafe/protocol/positions/gossamer.md

 - Read and understand a protocol specification and be able to break it into issues and turn it into Go code
-- Design and implement new features for the host
+- Design and implement new features for the Polkadot host
-- Refactor and improve existing features in the host
+- Refactor and improve existing features in the Polkadot host
 - Ensure the client stays compatible with the other host implementations
+- Maintain up-to-date technical documentation
 - Collaborate with and assist team members with their issues
 - Collaborate with other protocol implementation teams to share knowledge on the protocol, whether it be high-level protocol details or technical details that